Venice for Visitors logo

 photo

-3 The bottom of the path widens out into a small square, with a bookstore to your left and the ACTV vaporetto ticket office straight ahead.
+3 The bottom of the path widens out into a small square, with the ACTV vaporetto ticket office straight ahead.
 (Most water buses are wheelchair-accessible; for more information, see our Vaporetto Routes and Accessible Venice articles.)

 In this article: